CSCfi/csc-user-guide/docs/apps/itac.md

 call between the tasks.
 For each performance issue the following information is provided: description, affected processes, and source locations.

-Intel Traceanalyzer can be used also for investigating OTF2 formatted traces produced by other performance tools, such as [ScoreP/Scalasca](scalasca.md).
+Intel Trace Analyzer can be used also for investigating OTF2 formatted traces produced by other performance tools, such as [ScoreP/Scalasca](scalasca.md).
 This can be achieved by starting the analyzer
 ```